iamsouravganguli/tos-cli/CONTRIBUTING.md

-## Contributing to Own-Cli
+## Contributing to tos-cli

-Thank you for your interest in contributing to Own-Cli!
+Thank you for your interest in contributing to tos-cli!
 Contributions from the community help improve the tool and make it even better.
-We appreciate your time and effort in making Own-Cli a valuable resource for developers.
+We appreciate your time and effort in making tos-cli a valuable resource for developers.

 To contribute, please follow these guidelines:

 ## Submitting an Issue

-If you encounter a bug, have a feature request, or need assistance, please consider opening an issue on the [GitHub repository](https://github.com/iamsouravganguli/own-cli/issues).
+If you encounter a bug, have a feature request, or need assistance, please consider opening an issue on the [GitHub repository](https://github.com/iamsouravganguli/tos-cli/issues).
 When submitting an issue, provide as much detail as possible, including steps to reproduce the problem or a clear description of your request.

 ## Contributing Code

-If you want to contribute code to Own-Cli, please follow these steps:
+If you want to contribute code to tos-cli, please follow these steps:

-1. Fork the Own-Cli repository to your GitHub account.
+1. Fork the tos-cli repository to your GitHub account.
 2. Create a new branch on your forked repository for your feature or bug fix.
 3. Make the necessary changes in your branch.
 4. Write tests, if applicable, to ensure the functionality and avoid regressions.
 5. Ensure that your code adheres to the project's coding style and conventions.
 6. Commit your changes with clear and descriptive commit messages.
 7. Push your changes to your forked repository.
-8. Submit a pull request to the `main` branch of the Own-Cli repository.
+8. Submit a pull request to the `main` branch of the tos-cli repository.
 9. Provide a detailed description of your changes and why they are valuable.

 We will review your pull request as soon as possible.
 Your contribution will go through a review process, and we may provide feedback or request additional changes before merging.